google/shadertrap/docs/shadertrap_language.md

 - `count` is a non-negative integer specifying how many vertices should be processed.
 Thus `index_buffer` should contain at least this many unsigned integers, and for each unsigned integer `index` in `index_buffer` the vertex buffers associated with each vertex attribute should contain suitable data.
 - `topology` specifies the kind of primitive to be drawn using the vertex data.
 At present only `TRIANGLES` is supported.
 [More kinds of primitive should be supported](https://github.com/google/shadertrap/issues/25).
 - For every `out` variable in the fragment shader associated with `graphics_program` there should be a corresponding entry in the `FRAMEBUFFER_ATTACHMENTS` parameter.
 If the fragment shader has a declaration of the form `out layout(location = l)` then `FRAMEBUFFER_ATTACHMENTS` should have an entry `location_i -> attachment_i` such that `location_i` = `l`, and `attachment_i` is a renderbuffer produced by `CREATE_RENDERBUFFER` or a texture produced by `CREATE_EMPTY_TEXTURE_2D`.
 This supports off-screen rendering to both renderbuffers and textures.
 On-screen rendering is not supported.

+TODO(afd): The `RUN_GRAPHICS` command is complex, so it would be useful to have an illustrative example to accompany the description.

 ### SET_SAMPLER_PARAMETER